Eilat Mountains

 The Eilat Mountains (הרי אילת Harei Eilat) are a mountain range within the southern Negev in southern Israel.
 The ranges of the Timna Valley belong to the Eilat Mountains.
 Among the central block of mountains, Mount Hezekiah is the highest, followed by Mount Solomon.
 The mountains overlook the Gulf of Aqaba, which is part of the Red Sea.

 The rock formations in the Eilat mountains are a mix of granite, limestone, and sandstone, that can be described as "extremely colorful".

 Etymology

-The mountains are named after the nearby city of Eilat and the biblical name of the city Eilot (Eiloth), situated where today the city of Aqaba (Jordan) is located.
+The mountain range is named after the nearby city of Eilat and the biblical name of the city Eilot (Eiloth), situated where today the city of Aqaba (Jordan) is located.

 Neighboring countries

 From the top of Mt.
 Tzfachot, in the southern tip of the mountain range, visitors may see Egyptian land (via the Sinai Peninsula) when looking southwestward.
 Visitors looking eastward, across the Gulf of Aqaba, may also see Jordanian land.
 On clear days, as well, Saudi Arabia can be seen, looking southeastward (also across the Gulf of Aqaba).